 \subsection{Problem Formulation}

-Assume we have (1) a text generator $P_{\theta}(r | q)$ that takes in a query $q$ and generates a response $r$, (2) a text refiner $P_{\phi}(r^\prime | r, q, c)$ that generates a refinement $r^\prime$ given the original response $r$, the query $q$, and some natural language described criteria $c$ that explains what makes a good output text, (3) a quality checker $Q(q, r)$ that decides whether $r$ is a satisfactory response given the query $q$.
-During the deployment of $P_{\theta}(r | q)$, for some unsatisfied responses $\mathcal{R}_n=\{r_1, \cdots, r_n\}$, we collect natural language feedback for each of them $\mathcal{F}_n=\{f_1, \cdots, f_n\}$.
-Our goal is to use $\mathcal{F}_n$ to improve $P_{\theta}(r | q)$ by updating the parameters $\theta$.
-In our setting, we assume that the text refiner and quality checker are given.
-They can either be based on general large language models like GPT-3 \citep{scheurer2022training} or specifically fine-tuned models \citep{https://doi.org/10.48550/arxiv.2210.15893}.
+Assume we have (1) a text generator $P_{\theta}(r | q)$ that generates a response $r$ to a query $q$, (2) a text refiner $P_{\phi}(r^\prime | r, q, c)$ that generates a refinement $r^\prime$ given the original response $r$, the query $q$, and criteria $c$ that explains what makes a good response, (3) a quality checker $Q(q, r)$ that decides whether $r$ is a satisfactory response given $q$.
+When deploying $P_{\theta}(r | q)$, for some unsatisfied responses $\mathcal{R}_n=\{r_1, \cdots, r_n\}$, we collect NL feedback for each of them $\mathcal{F}_n=\{f_1, \cdots, f_n\}$.
+We aim to use $\mathcal{F}_n$ to improve $P_{\theta}(r | q)$ by updating its parameters $\theta$.
+In our setting, we take the text refiner and quality checker as given.
+They can either be based on large models like GPT-3 \citep{scheurer2022training} or specialized fine-tuned models \citep{https://doi.org/10.48550/arxiv.2210.15893}.